 My name is Stephanie Ruiz, and I am a high school student at Seattle City High School with a keen interest in computer studies and visual art.
 I am writing to apply for the multimedia design and communication degree at Seattle University.

 I hope to become a web designer, so I would like to learn more about multimedia design.
-I feel your course would help me understand the digital design process and the way websites and their visual imagery can help businesses present an image to consumers.
+I feel your course would help me understand the digital design process and the way websites and their visual imagery can help businesses present images to consumers.

 I love the way different colors and images can evoke emotions in viewers.
 I enjoy experimenting with the power of color and imagery and think I have a natural creative flair.
-I am confident that I will be able to apply this flair to new projects at your school and increase my design abilities with you.
+I am confident that I will be able to apply this flair to new projects and increase my design abilities at your school.

 I respect Seattle University's reputation for academic and sporting excellence.
-I appreciate that yours is a school that encourages students to achieve their potential in the classroom and outside it.
+I appreciate that yours is a school that encourages students to achieve their potential both inside and outside the classroom.
 As a social person who has participated in several extracurricular activities, including the school band and softball team, I feel my diverse interests would make me a great fit for your school.